 The two main features of CodeTwo Backup – backing up and restoring data – are realized via the so-called jobs.
-A job, once configured, can be executed either manually or automatically, via a built-in scheduling capability.
-In both cases the principle of operation is the same, the only difference lies in the job execution type.
-However, jobs can also be divided according to their continuity: CodeTwo Backup supports one-time backup or restore jobs and continuous incremental backup jobs.
+A backup job, once configured, can be executed either manually or automatically, by using a built-in scheduling capability.
+The restore job, on the other hand, can only be run manually.
+Jobs can also be divided according to their continuity: CodeTwo Backup supports one-time backup or restore jobs and continuous incremental backup jobs.
 A complete backup or restore operation is called a cycle and the time when a job is supposed to run is referred to as an activity period.

 When a one-time job is started, it performs one cycle of a defined task (either backup or restore) and stops when finished.
 If you stop such a job manually during its operation, the next time this particular job is started again the software will rescan the source data and the content that is already backed-up (or restored, depending on the job type), to compare them both and perform the defined task on modified items again (Fig. 1.).
 Unchanged items that have already been backed up / restored will not be processed again – the software will resume the job from where it finished previously, backing up / restoring only modified items or items that have not been backed up / restored yet.